 - Seattle Great Wheel Seattle Great Wheel – The Seattle Great Wheel is a 175-foot Ferris wheel located at the end of Pier 57 on the Seattle waterfront.
 The 42 Euro-designed gondolas are equipped with heating, air conditioning and glass see-through floors with views of Elliott Bay, the Olympic Mountains and the Seattle city skyline.
 The structure extends nearly 40 feet out from the pier, hovering over Elliott Bay.
 For more information call (206) 623-8600 or visit seattlegreatwheel.com.

 - Seattle CityPASS -Visitors wanting the “full Seattle experience” often choose to purchase a Seattle CityPASS to get the most for their money.
-Included in the CityPASS are admission tickets to many of Seattle’s most popular attractions including the Space Needle, Seattle Aquarium, Argosy Cruises’ Harbor Tour and two option tickets with the choice of visiting the Pacific Science Center or Chihuly Garden and Glass and the second option of visiting the EMP Museum or Woodland Park Zoo.
+Included in the CityPASS are admission tickets to many of Seattle’s most popular attractions including the Space Needle, Seattle Aquarium, Argosy Cruises’ Harbor Tour and two option tickets with the choice of visiting the Pacific Science Center or Chihuly Garden and Glass and the second option of visiting MoPOP or the Woodland Park Zoo.
 The cost of Seattle CityPASS is $74 for adults and $54 for children, equaling a savings of 45% or more.
 For more information, visit citypass.com.

 - Discovery Park – Discovery Park is located in Seattle’s Magnolia neighborhood overlooking Puget Sound and the Olympic Mountain ranges.
 Occupying most of the former U.S. Army’s Fort Lawton, Discovery Park is Seattle’s largest park at 534 square acres.
 Features include a children’s play area, tennis courts, picnic tables, wooded trails and a visitor center.
 Stop by the Daybreak Star Cultural Center to view original Native American arts and crafts.
 For more information call (206) 386-4236 or visit seattle.gov/parks/environment/discovery.htm.